 Instructions

-• In a skillet, over medium-high heat, add bacon and cook until crispy (about 7-8 minutes).
-Remove bacon bits to drain on a paper towel.
+• While the sprouts are baking, cook the bacon.
+To a 10-inch non-stick skillet over medium-high heat, add bacon and cook for 7-8 minutes or until crispy.
+Using a slotted spoon, remove bacon bits to drain on a paper towel.
 Set aside.

-• Remove the skillet from the heat and add the bourbon and balsamic vinegar to the pan.
-Immediately set the pan back on the heat and scrape up the browned bits from the pan and stir the sauce.
+• Remove the skillet from the heat.
+Add the bourbon and balsamic vinegar.
+Return the skillet to the heat, scraping up the browned bits from the bottom while stirring the sauce.

-• Bring the bourbon to a boil and then add the maple syrup and brown sugar, stirring constantly until sauce begins to thicken.
+• Bring the bourbon to a boil.
+Add the maple syrup and brown sugar, stirring constantly for 2-3 minutes or until the sauce begins to thicken.
+Be cautious, as the mixture can bubble up.

-• Remove from heat and add in the cooked Brussels sprouts, bacon, and candied pecans.
+• Remove from heat.
+Add in the cooked Brussels sprouts, bacon, and candied pecans.
 Stir to combine and serve.

 Did you make this recipe?